huntdatacenter/docs/docs/data-transfers/internal-kista.md

 ## Order

-Internal kistas are ordered by the uploader Lab leader or Lab coordinator using the [Internal kista transfer form](/about/agreements/#internal-kista-transfer-form).
-Forward the form [to us](/contact) for deployment.
+Internal kistas are ordered by the uploader Lab leader or Lab coordinator using the [Internal kista transfer order](/coordination/agreements/download/#internal-kista-transfer-form).
+Forward the order [to us](/contact) for deployment.

-The form defines two roles that we will use in this document:
+The kista order defines two roles that we will use in this document:

 - **Uploader**.
 This is the lab user in the Lab that has ordered the Kista and that will provide (upload) data.
 - **Downloader**.
 This the lab user in the lab that will receive (download) data.